 It was during Fr.
 Martin’s tenure that parishioner Maria Eckett donated a sum to fund the creation of a window in the wall behind the altar in memory of her husband Fred.
 The window known as the ‘Rose Window’, was designed by Andrew Taylor of Devizes and depicts a seated St. John, inspired by a painting of El Greco.
 It includes a bull terrier, a dog kept by the Eckett, in memory of the donors.

 Fr.
 Martin’s death in 2015 was sad loss to the parish family.
 Once again no priest could be found when Fr.
 Martin died.
 Fr.
 Anthony Hale, a retired Passionist priest, working with the diocese generously stepped in and ensured that Mass and the sacraments continued to be celebrated.
-During this time Mrs. Margaret Tickner together with the Parish Finance Committee managed the day to day business of the parish until a new priest was appointed in October 2016.
+During this time Mrs. Margaret Tickner together with the Parish Finance Committee managed the day to day business of the parish until a new priest was appointed.

 Golden Jubilee of the Parish